HadiElnemr/prayer_times_extractor/README.md

 # 🕌 Prayer Times Extractor & Google Calendar Importer

-This tool extracts daily prayer times from a pasted WhatsApp message (via `msg.txt`) and generates a `.ics` calendar file that can be imported into Google Calendar.
+This tool extracts daily prayer times from a pasted WhatsApp message (via `msg.txt`) and generates a `.ics` calendar file that can be imported into Google Calendar, or synced directly via the Google Calendar API.

 ---